 Alpacas have a natural affinity to bond with sheep, the males being natural protectors.
-They graze the same pastures as sheep; their parasites are similar to sheeps’, which makes prophelactic treatment easier.
-They stand their ground when an intruder approaches – resorting to spitting, kicking / stomping and ultimatly giving off high-pitched shreaking noises, to chase the intruder away.
+They graze the same pastures as sheep; their parasites are similar to those of sheep, which makes prophylactic treatment easier.
+They stand their ground when an intruder approaches – resorting to spitting, kicking / stomping and ultimately giving off high-pitched shrieking noises, to chase the intruder away.
 They stand their ground firmly.

-Looking at the cost factor, a properly trained Anatolian shepherd dog would cost about R2 500.00; at the current rate, an alpaca herd guard would cost you between R6 000.00 and R7 500.00.
-The added bonus of saving feed, having the use of the valuable fleece and a permanent, on-site herd guard comes into the equation.
-They even get shorn at the same time.
+Weighing up the costs of an alpaca herd guard with those of a properly trained Anatolian shepherd dog is a no-brainer.
+The added bonus of saving feed, having the use of the valuable fleece and a permanent, on-site herd guard add to the equation.
+Alpacas are also shorn at the same time as the sheep.

 It was found that the loss of sheep, especially newborn lambs, decreased by up to 60% when Alpacas guard ‘their’ herd.
 Another benefit is, that alpacas do not damage the pasture – their feet are soft padded.